hayattgd/Junks/hscrd_desc.md

 ## suggestions

-any suggestion and bug/glitch should go comment
+suggestion and bug/glitch should go comment

 (do not write about the not completed part as bug/glitch)